SViswanathanLab/WGS-TRCC/gene_alteration_annotation/READ.md

 # Annotation of gene alteration by copy-number
-This script is modified from Zhou et al. 2022, available here [https://github.com/GavinHaLab/crpc-sv-pattern-study]
+These scripts have been modified from Zhou et al. 2022, available here [https://github.com/GavinHaLab/crpc-sv-pattern-study]